s-blu/obsidian_things/example_data/README.md

 # Generate Example/Mock Data for Dataview

 **⚠ ATTENTION!
-Super early state of the script, very basic.
-Better usability and more test data generation (placeholder types & iterating several templates) is in the works**
+This script overwrites files in the given output path - never ever use in your real vault!**

 This script helps you to generate Daily like notes for testing purposes.